fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-11-13-installation-of-jekyll-auth.md

 {% endhighlight %}
 If this shows up, you need to first uninstall Heroku gem: <code>gem uninstall heroku</code>.
 Heroku gem is deprecated and it will interfere with your Heroku Toolbelt installation, so make sure you actually uninstalled it.

+This is a step-by-step installation instruction.

 ----

 _Step 3:_ If you've installed Heroku Toolbelt, you will probably have to recreate SSH keys, otherwise your local Heroku Toolbelt will not be able to push files to the remote server.
 Create a key <code>ssh-keygen -t rsa</code>, then add the key to Heroku <code>heroku keys:add</code>.
+Make sure that you __do not mistakenly publish your private RSA key file__ together with the rest of the website!

 ----